How to Stop Self-Harm Urges

 What is self-harm?

 Self-harm is the act of intentionally harming oneself, often through cutting, burning, or other forms of self-injury.
 It is a coping mechanism that individuals may use to manage emotional pain or distress.
-Self-harm can also be a way for individuals to express feelings that they may not be able to articulate through words.
+Self-harm can also be a way for individuals to express feelings that they aren’t able to articulate through words.

 Self-harm is often associated with mental health issues such as depression, anxiety, and trauma.
 It can also be a sign of deeper emotional pain and unresolved issues.